maxhtx/Bitcoin-Trading-Strategy/README.md

 - Sells Bitcoin based on profit targets, stop-loss levels, or after a specified holding period.
 - Calculates returns and performance metrics for different threshold, profit, and stop-loss levels.

+## Data

+- The initial Raw data is Max_Data.csv.
+This will get you started
+- Throughout the code there are various checkpoints where i have saved data, in case there are computational issues.
+- You can download these checkpoint datasets from this repository

 ## Requirements

 - Python 3.x